The Washington Sun (website)

-NOTUS ("News of the United States") is a digital news outlet owned by the Allbritton Journalism Institute, a nonprofit organization founded by Robert Allbritton in 2023.
+The Washington Sun, formerly NOTUS ("News of the United States"), is a digital news outlet owned by NOTUS Media, LLC and affiliated with the Allbritton Journalism Institute, a nonprofit organization founded by Robert Allbritton in 2023.

+From 2023 to 2026 the outlet focused its coverage on national political news in the United States.
+In April 2026, the outlet announced plans to rebrand as The Star and expand its coverage to include coverage of local news in the Washington, D.C. area, including local politics, sports, and food coverage, among other topics, hiring many former employees of The Washington Post to fill those roles.

+Following a lawsuit, the publication cancelled its plans to change its name to The Star.
+In September 2026, it was announced that NOTUS would instead rebrand as The Washington Sun, and would become a paid subscription.

 History

-Robert Allbritton established the Allbritton Journalism Institute in 2023 with a personal grant of $20 million.
-According to Allbritton, his intent was to create an outlet to train aspiring public affairs journalists, filling a gap formerly occupied by daily newspapers.
+Robert Allbritton, a founder of Politico, established the Allbritton Journalism Institute in 2023 with a personal grant of $20 million.
+According to Allbritton, he intended to create an outlet to train aspiring public affairs journalists, filling a gap formerly occupied by daily newspapers.

+NOTUS named longtime Bloomberg L.P. executive Arielle Elliott its first CEO in March 2025.

+In March 2026, Semafor reported that Allbritton had plans to rebrand NOTUS and double its staff in response to large-scale layoffs at The Washington Post.
+He and his leadership team intended to build the "next great Washington newspaper."

+In April 2026, editor-in-chief Tim Grieve announced that NOTUS would be renamed The Star effective in June of that year, with increased coverage of local news and sports in the Washington area as well as the White House and Congress.
+Ahead of the rebranding, NOTUS hired multiple reporters who were formerly with The Washington Post.
+On June 2, 2026, federal judge Rossie D. Alston Jr. in Northern Virginia blocked the renaming due to a trademark dispute with the revived version of The Washington Star.

+In September 2026, The New York Times reported that NOTUS had dropped its plan to rebrand as The Star, and would instead rebrand as The Washington Sun.

 Organization

-NOTUS operates as a website at notus.org and publishes a daily newsletter.
+The Washington Sun operates as a website at washingtonsun.com and publishes a daily newsletter.
 It also distributes its content to local nonprofit news organizations such as Oklahoma Watch, the Santa Barbara News-Press, and others.
-In addition to its endowment from Allbritton, NOTUS has received funding from the Henry L. Kimelman Family Foundation, the Sandpiper Fund, the Google News Initiative, an array of corporate advertisers, and from syndication fees paid by its local news partners.
+In addition to its endowment from Allbritton, the Washington Sun has received funding from the Henry L. Kimelman Family Foundation, the Sandpiper Fund, the Google News Initiative, corporate advertisers, and syndication fees paid by its local news partners.